 THE KING'S HALL

-Walk in the footsteps of Harald Bluetooth and one of the most defining moments in Danish history - the transition from Asatruism to Christianity.
+Walk in the footsteps of Harald Bluetooth and one of the most defining moments in Danish history - the transition from Heathenry to Christianity.

-In the Royal Hall you step into one of the most defining moments in Danish history.
+In the King's Hall you step into one of the most defining moments in Danish history.

-Around the year 963, King Harald Bluetooth decided that the Danes should be Christians.
-Shortly afterwards, he built the monumental ring castles, and on the Jelling Stone he had the words carved: Harald united Denmark and made the Danes Christians.
+Around the year 963, King Harald Bluetooth decided that the Danes should be Christian.
+Shortly afterwards, he built the monumental ringed fortresses, and on the Jelling Stone he had the words carved: Harald united Denmark and made the Danes Christian.

-Centuries have passed since then with belief in Thor, Odin, gods and other beings from the diverse universe of the Aesir.
+Ahead went centuries of belief in Thor, Odin, and the other gods and other beings from the diverse universe of the Aesir.
 A belief borne of rituals, sacrificial feasts and ancient traditions.
 Now a new god breaks through from the south: Christ.

-Take us to a time when one faith replaces another.
-Where generations' worldviews dissolve – and a new one is born.
+Journey to a time when one faith replaced another.
+Where generations' worldview dissolves – and a new one is born.
 And where power, faith and politics merge in the decision that changed Denmark forever.

 Jyllands-Posten